Shivaprakash-NP/Leetcode-Manager/Leetcode/Topicwise/Hash_Table/Medium/721_Accounts_Merge/explanation.md

-## LeetCode: Accounts Merge Explained
+## LeetCode: Accounts Merge - Detailed Explanation

 **1. Problem Understanding:**

-The problem "Accounts Merge" asks us to consolidate a list of email accounts.
-Each account is represented as a list of strings, where the first string is the account name, and the rest are email addresses associated with that account.
-Multiple accounts might share the same email addresses.
-The goal is to merge accounts with shared emails, resulting in a list where each account contains a unique set of emails, sorted alphabetically, along with the account name.
+The problem asks us to merge email accounts that belong to the same person.
+Each account is represented as a list of strings, where the first string is the person's name, and the rest are their email addresses.
+If two accounts share at least one email address, they belong to the same person and should be merged into a single account.
+The output should be a list of merged accounts, where each account's emails are sorted alphabetically.

 **2. Approach / Intuition:**

-The solution uses a disjoint-set union (DSU) data structure to efficiently merge accounts sharing emails.
-The core idea is as follows:

-* **Represent Accounts as Nodes:** Each account is treated as a node in a graph.
-* **Emails as Edges:**  If two accounts share an email, we consider that an edge connecting their corresponding nodes.
-* **Union-Find:** The DSU algorithm's `union` function merges connected components (accounts with shared emails).
-The `find` function determines which component an account belongs to.
-* **Consolidation:** After merging, we iterate through each component, gathering its emails and sorting them before appending them to the account name.

-This approach is chosen because DSU provides a highly efficient way (nearly linear time) to find connected components in a graph, ideal for merging accounts based on shared email addresses.
-Other approaches, like iterative merging without a DSU, would be significantly less efficient for large input sizes.
+The solution uses a Union-Find (Disjoint Set) algorithm to efficiently group accounts that share email addresses.
+This approach is chosen because it allows us to quickly determine if two accounts are connected (belong to the same person) and merge them.

+The algorithm works as follows:

+1. **Initialization:** Create a Union-Find data structure to represent the accounts.
+Each account initially forms its own disjoint set.
+2. **Union Operation:** Iterate through the accounts and their emails.
+If two emails belong to different accounts, perform a union operation to merge their corresponding sets.
+3. **Find Operation:** After merging, use the `find` operation to determine the root of each set (the representative account for the group).
+4. **Merge Emails:** Create a map to store the emails associated with each root account.
+5. **Output:** For each root account, gather all its emails (from the map), sort them, prepend the account's name, and add the resulting merged account to the output list.

 **3. Data Structures and Algorithms:**

-* **Disjoint-Set Union (DSU):**  Used to efficiently merge accounts with shared email addresses.
-This is implemented using the `par` (parent) and `size` arrays.
+* **Data Structures:**
+    * `List<List<String>>`: To represent the input and output accounts.
-* **HashMap (`map`):**  Used to map email addresses to their corresponding account indices for quick lookup during the union-find process.
+    * `Map<String, Integer>`: To map email addresses to their corresponding account indices.
-* **HashMap (`val`):**  Used to store merged accounts, mapping the root account index (from DSU) to its list of emails.
-* **ArrayList:** Used to store lists of email addresses for each account.
+    * `Map<Integer, ArrayList<String>>`: To map root account indices to their merged email lists.
+    * `int[] par`: Parent array for the Union-Find data structure.
+    * `int[] size`: Size array for Union-Find (used for Union by Rank optimization).

+* **Algorithms:**
+    * **Union-Find (Disjoint Set):** To efficiently merge and find connected components (accounts).
+The code utilizes path compression and union by size (or rank) for optimized performance.
+    * **Hash Table:** To provide fast lookups of emails and account indices.
-* **Collections.sort:** Used to sort the list of emails for each account.
+    * **Sorting:** To sort the emails within each merged account.

 **4. Code Walkthrough:**

-* **Initialization:**
-    * `par` and `size` arrays are initialized for the DSU. `par[i] = i` means each account initially forms its own set. `size[i] = 1` represents the size of each set (initially 1 account).

-* **Building the Union-Find Structure:**
-    * The code iterates through each account and its emails.
-    * For each email, it checks if the email exists in the `map`.
-    * If it exists, it means we've encountered this email before, so we `union` the current account with the account associated with that email.
-    * If it doesn't exist, it's a new email, and we add it to the `map` along with the current account's index.

-* **Merging Accounts:**
+* **`accountsMerge(List<List<String>> accounts)`:** This is the main function.
+It initializes the Union-Find data structure (`par`, `size`), creates a map to link emails to accounts, performs union operations, creates a map of root accounts to emails, and finally constructs the result list.

-    * The `find` function is the core of the DSU; it finds the root (representative) node of a set using path compression for efficiency.
+* **`find(int a)`:** This function performs path compression in the Union-Find data structure.
+It finds the root parent of element `a` and updates the parent pointers along the path for faster future lookups.
-    * The `union` function merges two sets by connecting their roots using union by rank (size in this case) for better efficiency.
-There's a slight error in the code; it should be `par[a] = b` or `par[b] = a`, not both.

-* **Collecting Merged Emails:**
-    * `val` HashMap stores merged email accounts.
-It maps the root index (from DSU `find`) to the list of emails belonging to that merged account.

-* **Final Output Formatting:**
+* **`union(int a, int b)`:** This function performs the union operation in the Union-Find data structure, merging the sets containing `a` and `b`.
+It uses Union by Size (or Rank) optimization, attaching the smaller set to the root of the larger set to keep the tree relatively balanced.

-    * The code iterates through the `val` HashMap.
+* **Iteration and Mapping:** The code iterates through the accounts and their emails to establish connections using the `map` and `union` function.

-    * For each root index, it retrieves the account name from the original `accounts` list.
-    * It retrieves the emails, sorts them, and adds them to a list along with the account name.
-    * This list is then added to the `ans` list, which is finally returned.
+* **Result Construction:** The final loop combines the name and sorted emails to construct the result.

 **5. Time and Space Complexity:**

-* **Time Complexity:**  O(N log N + M log M), where N is the number of accounts and M is the total number of emails.
-This is dominated by sorting the emails for each account (M log M) and the union-find operations, which are effectively amortized O(N + M) due to path compression and union by rank, but including the HashMap operations.
+* **Time Complexity:** O(MlogM + Nα(N)), where N is the number of accounts and M is the total number of emails.
+The dominant factors are iterating through emails (O(M)), sorting emails (O(MlogM)), and Union-Find operations which take O(Nα(N)) with path compression and union by rank. α(N) is the inverse Ackermann function which grows incredibly slowly, making this almost linear in practice.

-* **Space Complexity:** O(N + M).
-The space is mainly used by the `par`, `size` arrays (size N), the `map` and `val` HashMaps (size at most N+M), and the final `ans` list.
-The size of the `accounts` list itself is not considered part of the space complexity of the algorithm.

-The code has a minor error in the `union` function (both `par[a] = b` and `par[b] = a` should not be set simultaneously), but the logic and approach are fundamentally sound.
-The corrected `union` function should choose one of the assignments (like `par[b] = a`).
-The time complexity analysis accounts for the fact that Union-Find operations with path compression and union by rank are nearly linear and sorting the emails adds the logarithmic component.
+* **Space Complexity:** O(M + N).
+This comes from the `map` storing email-account mappings, and the Union-Find arrays `par` and `size`.
+The intermediate lists and maps also contribute, but proportionally to the number of accounts and emails.

+The solution offers an efficient way to merge the accounts with better-than-brute-force time complexity due to the optimizations used in the Union-Find data structure.
+The space complexity is also relatively efficient as it is directly proportional to the input size.
+The `size` array in the `union` function (Union by Size) is an important optimization which prevents the Union-Find from becoming too tall and improving performance significantly.